One of the first things you notice when you enter the

 While Charles Schulz’s Peanuts characters were well known as a newspaper comic strip, there were fears the characters would not translate to television.
-Lee Mendleson tells the full story of the classic cartoon in his book, A Charlie Brown Christmas: The Making of a Tradition; he and Charles Schulz produced a pilot television program recounting the story of the world’s worst baseball player, Charlie Brown.
-Unfortunately for the pair, the pilot was rejected by all three of the major networks.
+Lee Mendelson tells the full story of the classic cartoon in his book, A Charlie Brown Christmas: The Making of a Tradition.
+He and Charles Schulz produced a pilot television program recounting the story of the world’s worst baseball player, Charlie Brown.
+Unfortunately for the pair, the pilot was rejected by all three major networks.

 “CONFIRM SALE OF CHARLIE BROWN FOR CHRISTMAS TO